 - 2 cups arugula or spinach, chopped

-- 8 tortillas (corn, flour, wheat - whatever you like)
+- 8 tortillas (corn, flour, wheat, or homemade - whatever you like)

 - ¼ cup chopped cilantro, more for garnish

 - Make the Yellow Tomato Salsa: In a small bowl, combine the tomato, onion, cilantro, serrano, garlic, lime juice and salt.
 Chill until ready to use.

 - In a small nonstick skillet, heat a drizzle of olive oil over medium heat.
 Add the green pepper, scallions, and a pinch of salt and pepper and sauté until lightly browned, about 5 minutes.
 Scoop a large spoonful of the salsa into the pepper mixture and stir.
 Remove from the heat and set aside.